-A significant advantage of this type of drive is that the DC motor receives "pulse drive" at lower power settings.
+A significant advantage of this type of drive is that settings.
 This is an especially attractive way to start up a DC motor.
-Its performance is steady and controllable. current (toward VEE), thereby biasing transistor 354 15 This performs well, but the drive turning 450 on and off is too gradual and 450 spends far too much time in its active region (remember it is being cycled on and off at a 120 Hz rate).
+Its performance is steady and controllable.
+This performs well, but the drive turning 450 on and off is too gradual and 450 spends far too much time in its 40 active region (remember it is being cycled on and off at a 120 Hz rate).
 Without 452 and 458, 450 would overheat.
 452 is connected to 450 in such a way as to form a "discrete SCR".
 458 provides the hold current to keep 452 on once it has been triggered from the AC power input.
 Also the resistor ratio 454/458 plays an important role in determining the loop gain around 450-452 and thus the exact turn on voltage for 452.
 The exact expression for turn-on is complicated by the presence of 448 and 446.
-A smooth pulse driven turn-on beginning at the lowest obtainable transformer voltages (-6 V peak) can readily be obtained.
+A smooth pulse driven turn-on beginning at the readily be obtained.